 ■ July 7: 七夕祭り (Tanabata Matsuri, Star Festival)

-According the a Chinese legend brought to Japan in 755, a princess and a shepherd fell in love, but were forbidden to meet, except for that day of the year (tanabata meaning the “evening of the seventh), when the two stars Kengyū (牽牛, shepherd) and Orihime (織姫, “Weaving Princess”) meet in the Milky Way (天の川 amanogawa, lit. “heavenly river”).
-On that day, children write poems or wishes on streamers of paper and attach them on special tanabata trees.
+According the a Chinese legend brought to Japan in 755, a princess and a shepherd fell in love, but were forbidden to meet, except for that day of the year (Tanabata meaning the “evening of the seventh), when the two stars Kengyū (牽牛, shepherd) and Orihime (織姫, “Weaving Princess”) meet in the Milky Way (天の川 amanogawa, lit. “heavenly river”).
+On that day, children write poems or wishes on streamers of paper and attach them to special Tanabata trees.
 In some areas of Japan, Tanabata is celebrated on August 7.
-The most famous festivals take place in Sendai, Miyagi Prefecture and in Hiratsuka, Kanagawa Prefecture.
+The most famous festivals take place in Sendai, Miyagi Prefecture and Hiratsuka, Kanagawa Prefecture.

 ■ 3rd Monday of July: 海の日 (Umi no hi, Marine Day) ▲

 First established in 1995, it commemorates the blessings of the oceans and its importance for Japan as a maritime nation.

 ■ August 11: 山の日 (Yama no Hi, Mountain Day)▲